oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-09-unsubscribe.md

 - It MAY continue to deliver any existing Application Messages which match the Topic Filters buffered for delivery to the Client.

-<mark title="Ephemeral region marking">The Server MUST respond to an UNSUBSCRIBE request by sending an UNSUBACK packet]{.mark} \[MQTT-3.9.6-5\].
-[The UNSUBACK packet MUST have the same Packet Identifier as the UNSUBSCRIBE packet.
-Even where no Topic Subscriptions are deleted, the Server MUST respond with an UNSUBACK</mark> \[MQTT-3.9.6-6\].
+«<mark title="Requirement MQTT-SN-3.9.6-5"><a name="MQTT-SN-3.9.6-5"></a>The Server MUST respond to an UNSUBSCRIBE request by sending an UNSUBACK packet</mark> \[MQTT-SN-3.9.6-5\]. «<mark title="Requirement MQTT-SN-3.9.6-6">The UNSUBACK packet MUST have the same Packet Identifier as the UNSUBSCRIBE packet.
+Even where no Topic Subscriptions are deleted, the Server MUST respond with an UNSUBACK</mark> \[MQTT-SN-3.9.6-6\].